-I was recently asked by another site to do a FileMaker Pro review, so I think it only fitting to share it here for our readers as well. 🙂
+I was recently asked by another site to do a FileMaker Pro review, and I think it only fitting to share my FileMaker review here for our readers as well. 🙂

 By David Thorp